-All transfer work from regionally accredited institutions is evaluated and accepted by Tusculum College.
+All transfer work from regionally accredited institutions is evaluated and accepted by Tusculum University.

 Transfer credit is equated to a specific Tusculum course or elective course using a general standard.
 Courses numbered below 100 are developmental/remedial courses offering no college credit.